Evidence based child therapy in O’Fallon MO

 Specifically, child-centered play therapy is a well-established set of beliefs and practices that use the beneficial powers of play to help prevent or resolve psychological, emotional and social difficulties to achieve optimal growth and development.

 Wow!
 That’s a mouthful.
 What it means is that from the time Virginia Axline first put together her ideas about how to work with kids using play, until now, there’s been a lot of work done to figure out what works and what doesn’t.
+That’s why we call it evidence based child therapy.
 With all that effort and study, you know that it’s a proven approach that gets results.

 At this point in our conversation, it’s worth mentioning that results can vary depending on a counselor’s qualifcation and experience, the severity of the problem, and the number of play therapy sessions.